nholthaus/units/README.md

 Unit containers
 ---------------

-Unit containers are the workhorse of the units libary, and the primary classes which will be instantiated in user code.
+Unit containers are the workhorse of the units library, and the primary classes which will be instantiated in user code.
 Containers are derived from the `unit_t` class, and have the form `[unitname]_t`, e.g. `meter_t` or `radian_t`.
 Containers are effectively doubles with associated unit type tags, and can be used wherever a double would be used to store a dimensioned quantity.

 Unit containers are defined in terms of the units they represent, their underlying type, and an optional non-linear scale (think decibels or richter scale).
 For example, `meter_t` would be defined: